Event Scheduling and wp-cron

 • If crons are not updating, try running wp cron event run --due-now to see if the process gets hung up anywhere.
 Crons need to fire sequentially, if there’s an error with a previous cron, the following cron may not run.

-• Is the site password protected?
+• Is the website password protected?

-• Check the site’s error logs.
+• Check the website’s error logs.

 • It’s possible an error in the theme, plugin, or core code is causing issues with the PHP code in the cron.